-Prerequisite: Exploring Video Production Grades 10-12 Projects will require filming AFTER SCHOOL events
+Prerequisite: Exploring Video Production 2 credits Grades 10-12 10 pds/wk

+Projects will require filming AFTER SCHOOL events

 Broadcasting I is an in-depth course in which students learn broadcasting terminology and the skills necessary to use the broadcasting equipment.
 Students also learn the basics of producing shows including videography, editing, graphics, and other essential production skills; all while executing projects designed to serve the needs of Herd-TV.
 Students are prepared to pursue post-secondary educational goals toward careers in the communications industry and produce and direct HERD TV.